Shauna Mullins/Getty Images

 Plan for 3.8% investment tax

-Wealthier taxpayers face several new taxes in 2013, including the 3.8 percent net investment tax, which was created to help fund health care reform.
+Wealthier taxpayers now must deal with several new taxes.
+This includes the 3.8% net investment tax, which was created to help fund health care reform.

-Rey Santodomingo, CFA and director of tax-managed strategies at Parametric Portfolio Associates in Seattle, says affected taxpayers -- single filers with modified adjusted gross income of $200,000 or more and joint filers making $250,000 or more -- now must be even more aware of their holdings' tax efficiency.
+Rey Santodomingo, CFA professional and director of investment strategy, tax managed equities at Parametric Portfolio Associates in Seattle, says affected taxpayers -- single filers with modified adjusted gross income of $200,000 or more and joint filers making $250,000 or more -- now must be even more aware of their holdings' tax efficiency.

 Don't, for example, move away from dividends just because of the new tax.
-"It could be a case of the tax tail wagging the investment dog," Santodomingo says.
-"Deemphasized dividends could mean you take on added risk that might not be appropriate for your portfolio."
+"De-emphasized dividends could mean you take on added risk that might not be appropriate for your portfolio," Santodomingo says.